0%

 1. API Key Management:

-• Verify: Ensure sensitive keys are loaded dynamically at runtime and are not present in your source code repository.
+• Verify: Check your repo.
+Are keys actually loaded at runtime and not sitting in plain text in your source?
+Good.

 2. Redirect URL Security:

-• How: For desktop apps, use http://localhost:<port> or a custom URI scheme (myapp://auth/callback).
-Always validate the state parameter in the redirect callback to prevent CSRF attacks.
-Descope's SDKs often handle this, but be aware if building custom flows.
+• How: http://localhost:<port> or a custom URI scheme (myapp://auth/callback) for desktop.
+Always validate the state parameter on callback to prevent CSRF.
+Descope's SDK helps, but if you roll your own, you own the risk.

 3. Session Management:

-• What: Properly handle Descope session tokens (sessionToken, refreshToken).
+• What: Descope session tokens (sessionToken, refreshToken) need to be handled with care.

-• Why: Stale or compromised tokens can grant unauthorized access.
+• Why: Stale or stolen tokens mean unauthorized access.
+Period.

 4. Input Validation and Sanitization:

-• Why: Malicious input can lead to prompt injection attacks against the LLM, or command injection if the agent executes system commands.
+• Why: Prompt injection against your LLM, command injection if your agent runs system commands.
+Bad news.

-• How: Use libraries to sanitize text inputs before passing them to the LLM or any external tools.
-Implement strict schema validation for structured inputs.
+• How: Use libraries to clean text before it hits the LLM.
+Strict schema validation for structured inputs.

 5. Least Privilege Principle:

-• What: Grant your AI agent and its underlying processes only the minimum necessary permissions.
+• What: Give your AI agent and its processes only the absolute minimum permissions they need.

 • How: Run the agent with a user account that has restricted file system access.
-Ensure the agent's code only calls necessary external APIs and avoids unnecessary system command execution.
+Ensure its code only calls necessary APIs and avoids unnecessary system commands.
 Use Descope's RBAC to limit what authenticated users can do.

 6. Error Handling and Logging: